estridge2014/stock-analysis/README.md

 ## Summary

-1. What are the advantages or disadvantages of refactoring code?

-The advantages to refactoring code is that refactored code will run more quickly and efficiently.
-The disadvantage is that refactoring code can take a lot of time.

-2. How do these pros and cons apply to refactoring the original VBA script?

-My code ran quicker after I refactored my script.
+My script was able to run more quickly and efficiently after I refactored my code.